stevencarlislewalker/thermopic/README.md

-# thermopic
+---
+output:
+  html_document: default
+  word_document: default
+---
+# Predicting and Visualizing Thermal Habitat: `thermopic`

-The `thermopic` software provides functionality for predicting and visualizing the seasonal available of thermal habitat in lakes.
+The `thermopic` R package provides functionality for predicting and visualizing the seasonal availability of thermal habitat in lakes.

 ## Installation